Oryx: Ecology

-All oryx species prefer near-desert conditions and can survive without water for long periods.
 They live in herds of up to 600 animals.
 Newborn calves are able to run with the herd immediately after birth.
 Both males and females possess permanent horns.
 The horns are narrow and straight except in the scimitar oryx, where they curve backwards like a scimitar.
-The horns can be lethal: oryxes has been known to kill lions with them, and they are thus sometimes called sabre antelopes (not to be confused with the sable antelope).
+The horns can be lethal: oryxes have been known to kill lions with them, and they are thus sometimes called sabre antelopes (not to be confused with the sable antelope).
 The horns also make the animals a prized game trophy, which has led to the near-extinction of the two northern species.

 As an introduced species

 Between 1969 and 1977, the New Mexico Department of Game and Fish in the US intentionally released 95 gemsbok into its state's White Sands Missile Range and that population is now estimated between 3,000 and 6,000 animals.
 Within the state of New Mexico, oryxes are classified as "big game" and can be hunted.